A/N: Sherry rocks

 Not just now Princess.
 X

 I'll be home as soon as I can.
 I promise.
+I just have a few loose ends to tie up first.
 X

 "Where in New Orleans?"